Gnishimura/We_Eat/README.md

 How much time have you wasted trying to figure out where to eat with your partner or a group of friends?

->  "Where should we eat?
+> "Where should we eat?"

->      "I'm cool with anywhere."
+>       "I'm good with anything."

 >             "Me, too.
 I'll leave it up to you."

 Enough with that.
 WeEat learns your tastes, sets up a restaurant profile you, and offers tailored recommendations that will leave everyone happy!